arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/Remhos/README.md

 ```

 #### Validation Test Cases Details
 For validation, we have a combination of 3 compilers, 7 mpi parameters and 4 test cases, which results into 84 test runs in total.
-The 3 compilers are` gcc@10.3.0`, `arm@21.0.0.879`, and `nvhpc@21.2`.
-The 7 mpi parameters are numbers of CPUs used, which are powers of 2 from 1(2^0) to 64(2^6).
+The 3 compilers are `gcc@10.3.0`, `arm@21.0.0.879`, and `nvhpc@21.2`.
+The 7 mpi parameters are numbers of cores used, which are powers of 2 from 1(2^0) to 64(2^6).
 The 4 test cases are verification of 6, 7, 9, and 10 of https://github.com/CEED/Remhos/tree/v1.0#verification-of-results, which are chosen to cover the {Remap Mode, Transport Mode} x {2D Mode, 3D Mode} combination.
 As suggested by Remhos, we compare the resulting `mass` and `max` to the values, with a tolerance of relative error of `1e-9`.

 | Test Case     | `mass`        | `max`        |
 |---------------|---------------|--------------|